sf-wdi-37/schedule/hw/week-06.md

 <!--
 ### Tuesday

-link to submit on [tonight's pulse check](https://docs.google.com/forms/d/e/1FAIpQLScicQdZtf2JLFw4O-u618YhNeaJ7sJXVN36ybzO7pnaV359QA/viewform?usp=sf_link): none
+link to submit on [tonight's pulse check](https://docs.google.com/forms/d/e/1FAIpQLScicQdZtf2JLFw4O-u618YhNeaJ7sJXVN36ybzO7pnaV359QA/viewform?usp=sf_link): your ATM Lab repo

+1. Continue working through the [Todo Lab](https://github.com/sf-wdi-37/react-todo-walkthrough-jquery).
+Use the code provided, but do take the time to "think critically," make notes, and/or draw diagrams about what you are doing.
+Set aside 2 more hours to work on the lab and at least 30 minutes to review the solutions branches and comparing that code to your work.
+Take notes on where your code and the solution code vary.

 ### Wednesday